konsulin-care/pubcraft-editor/.kilocode/rules/memory-bank/context.md

 - Removed one "Add Reference" button from the Bibliography tab

 **Next steps:**
-- Implement the interactive citation elements with hover tooltips in `LivePreview.tsx`.
-- Ensure proper parsing and lookup of references.
-- Address accessibility considerations for the new interactive elements.
-- Conduct thorough testing of the cross-reference system.
+- Conduct thorough testing of the cross-reference system to ensure full functionality and stability.
 - Verify the functionality of the Bibliography tab and ensure BibTeX import and export are working correctly.
 - Consider adding unit tests for the bibliography functionality.
 - Conduct thorough testing of the new authentication bypass mechanism.